emschu/oerc/README.md

 go get -u github.com/emschu/oerc
 ```

-2. Set up a PostgreSQL database (12+), configure a database and start it.
+2. Set up a PostgreSQL database (12+), configure a database with a user and start it.
+    - The development section contains a simple docker command to run a local database for development and
 3. Run `oerc init`.
-   This will copy a sample configuration file to the path `~/.oerc.yaml` - if the file does not exist already.
+   - This will copy a sample configuration file to the path `~/.oerc.yaml` - if the file does not exist already.
    You have to change some of the values in order to get `oerc` to work, at least you have to replace `<db_name>`,
    `<db_user>`, `<db_password>` in the configuration file to reach the database you've configured in the previous step.
 4. Run `oerc fetch` for the first time and wait until the first program data is collected for you.